d00375828/CS-2450-Remote-Repo/journal.md

 Date 4/9/25	Subject - Almost there
 We are so close to the end of the semester I can almost taste it.
 We are down to the grindtime to get things done.
 Our app is coming along nicely!!

+Date 4/17/25	Subject - Final Presentation
+We didn't have class today but we still talked as a team and made assignments for the final presentation.